 Excerpt: "Republicans on the tax-writing House Ways and Means Committee aren't impressed with the corporate tax reform plan released by White House Wednesday.
 "While some of the president's proposal moves in the right direction, perverting the tax code further with more loopholes to help allies - picking more political winners and losers - won't help our economy a bit," Rep. Peter Roskam, the chief deputy whip, told The Washington Times."

 Excerpt: Roskam: “The Administration has basically come up with an energy policy that rewards his political allies.
 He has put Solyndra on top of Keystone… [The White House is essentially saying] we're going to cater to a radical environmental base, which is completely on the fringe of the energy discussion.
 We're going to kowtow to them as opposed to trying to lower energy prices for the rest of the country.”

 Excerpt: “It’s encouraging that the White House is finally joining the business tax reform conversation and to see bipartisan agreement on the need to lower the business tax rate, broaden the tax base, and eliminate loopholes that give certain sectors preferential treatment.
 Our tax code is overly complex, is the second highest business rate in the world, and is easily manipulated and antiquated, having last seen reforms in 1986.
 The status-quo is simply indefensible and continues to create barriers to American job creation."

-Op-Ed: The Hill, by Majority Whip Kevin McCarthy and Congressman Roskam
+Op-Ed: Article, by Kevin McCarthy and Peter Roskam